vontalha/Drinkcollab/backend/README.md

 MAIL_FROM=your_mail_from_address  # The email address that will appear in the "From" field
 ```

----

 ## 6. Payment

 Drinkcollab integrates PayPal for processing payments.
-To set up PayPal in the application you will ll need to configure the following environment variables in your `.env` file:
+To set up PayPal in the application you will need to configure the following environment variables in your `.env` file:
 ```
 PAYPAL_CLIENT_ID=your_paypal_client_id          # Your PayPal REST API client ID PAYPAL_CLIENT_SECRET=your_paypal_client_secret  # Your PayPal REST API client secret PAYPAL_BASE_URL=https://api-m.sandbox.paypal.com  # The PayPal API URL (use sandbox for testing, in case of production use https://api-m.paypal.com)
 ```

----

 ## 7. Running the backend